SamChou19815/website/packages/blog/blog/2021-02-16-squash-and-merge.md

----
-title: The Case for Squash and Merge
+# The Case for Squash and Merge
----

 There are several things I have very passionate opinions on, like whether opening braces `{` should be on a new line, etc. _(Answer: NO NO NO!)_ Merging in a pull request using squash and merge is